How to Start Seeds Indoors: Part 2 – Choosing which Veggies to Start Inside

+Want to start vegetable seeds indoors but not sure which vegetables you should start inside verses outside?
 Starting seeds indoors is an outstanding way to decrease the costs of home vegetable gardening, and to get a jump start on the season.
 With just a few supplies to get you started, you can grow your own vegetables from seed for just a fraction of the cost of potted vegetables from the garden store.

-But which vegetable seeds should you start indoors?
+So which vegetable seeds should you start indoors?

 Not veggies should be started from seed.
 Plus, you may have limited space and need to make choices about which seeds to include in your seed starting plan.
 This article shares simple strategies for choosing which seeds to start inside based on three primary questions: